-Either use no filters or only high quality filters (I use B+W and Heliopan).
-Cheap filters will degrade the image quality.
+Either use no filters or only high-quality filters (I use B+W and Heliopan).
+Cheap filters will degrade image quality.
 If shooting against the sun it’s best to use no filters at all.

 Use the aperture with the best compromise between DOF (depth of field) and not too much diffraction.
 I nearly always shoot at either f/5.6, f/8 or f/11.
 Know which apertures are sharpest for each individual lens.
-And always try to avoid stopping down beyond f/11, otherwise you will loose all the fine details due to diffraction.
+And always try to avoid stopping down beyond f/11, otherwise, you will lose all the fine details due to diffraction.

 5. Exposure time: